Keys to Professional Dance Resume Writing

 It is better to include your continuing education to show the efforts to grow as an artist.

 - Proofread.
 Check your spelling and grammar two or three times.
-Typos in own names signal that you are not literate.
+Typos in your own names signal that you are not literate.

 It can really drive the directors nuts when they see renowned choreographers’ or teachers’ names misspelled.